 However, coming off the back of derogatory comments about Bitcoin by CEO Jamie Dimon (Jamie called Bitcoin a scam) meant that the historic move did not generate a lot of funfair among cryptocurrency enthusiasts.

-From the positive angle though, it marked one of the biggest news around cryptocurrency adoption after a lengthy bear market in 2018.
+From a positive angle though, it marked one of the biggest stories around cryptocurrency adoption after a lengthy bear market in 2018.

 Avnet Now Accepts Bitcoin